-Additionally, the response process should include reporting all incidents, exploits, and vulnerabilities to the Auto-ISAC41 as soon as possible.
+Additionally, the response process should include reporting all incidents, exploits, and vulnerabilities to the Auto-ISAC45 as soon as possible.
 This is also recommended for companies who may not yet be a member of Auto-ISAC.
-[Restated G.23[b]]
+[Restated G.23/b]]

-- [G.31] Any incidents should also be reported to CISA/United States Computer Emergency Readiness Team (US-CERT) in accordance with the US-CERT Federal Incident Notification Guidelines.42 - [G.32] Industry members should periodically conduct and participate in organized,43 cyber incident response exercises.
+[G.33] Any incidents should also be reported to CISA/United States Computer Emergency Readiness Team (US-CERT) in accordance with the US-CERT Federal Incident Notification Guidelines.46